 Why is customer service training important?

-The above statistics probably clued you in on the biggest reason that customer service training matters: It improves your customer service.
+The above statistics probably clued you in on the biggest reason that customer service training matters: It improves how you show up in the market.
 When you provide personalized, high-quality, and prompt service to your customers, you can experience a huge array of other benefits like:

 - More positive reputation: Customers talk about the service they receive.
 In fact, 36% of consumers say they’ll share their customer service experience with others, whether it’s good or bad.
 Word-of-mouth marketing is powerful, and you want your customers raving about their interactions with your business.